Car Review

 And what about mechanical upgrades over the R5?

-There’s the aforementioned stronger motors, of course, but also retuned anti-roll bars and firmer suspension settings, track widths boosted 60mm, Michelin Pilot Sport 4S tyres developed specifically for this car and hydraulic bump stops for the shocks, to improve overall ride refinement.
-That’s impressive, and the chassis does feel taut and together, but the steering is a weak point – there’s zero feel.
+There’s the aforementioned stronger motors, of course, but also retuned anti-roll bars and firmer suspension settings, track widths boosted 60mm, Michelin Pilot Sport 5S tyres developed specifically for this car and hydraulic bump stops for the shocks, to improve overall ride refinement.
+That’s impressive, and the chassis does feel taut and together; the steering not so much.

 Beyond that, the battery, multi-link rear axle and the AmpR Small platform are shared with the R5.
-Weight is a lardy 1,479kg (although credit where it’s due, that’s actually 200kg lighter than the equivalent electric Mini) and boot capacity is 326-litres – well-above average for this class.
+Weight is a lardy 1,479kg - although credit where it’s due, that’s actually 200kg lighter than the equivalent electric Mini.

 17 minutes 25 seconds